peteeckel/netbox-plugin-dns/docs/using_netbox_dns.md

 * Support for NetBox custom fields, custom links, export templates etc.

 ## Installation and Configuration
-The installation of plugins in general is described in the [Netbox documentation](https://netbox.readthedocs.io/en/stable/plugins/).
+The installation of plugins in general is described in the [NetBox documentation](https://netbox.readthedocs.io/en/stable/plugins/).

 ### Requirements
-The installation of Netbox DNS requires a Python interpreter and a working Netbox deployment.
+The installation of NetBox DNS requires a Python interpreter and a working NetBox deployment.
 Supported versions are currently:

-* Netbox 3.2 or higher
+* NetBox 3.2 or higher
 * Python 3.8 or higher

-### Installation of Netbox DNS
+### Installation of NetBox DNS
-Netbox DNS is available as a PyPi module and can be installed using pip:
+NetBox DNS is available as a PyPi module and can be installed using pip:

 ```
 $ source /opt/netbox/venv/bin/activate
 (venv) $ pip install netbox-plugin-dns
 ```
-This will install Netbox DNS and all prerequisites within the Netbox virtual environment.
+This will install NetBox DNS and all prerequisites within the NetBox virtual environment.

-### Adding Netbox DNS to the local Netbox requirements
+### Adding NetBox DNS to the local NetBox requirements
-To have Netbox DNS updated when a Netbox update is performed, include it in the local requirements file for Netbox:
+To have NetBox DNS updated when a NetBox update is performed, include it in the local requirements file for NetBox:

 ```
 echo netbox-plugin-dns >> /opt/netbox/local_requirements.txt
 ```
 If the local requirements file does not exist, this command will create it.

-This will ensure that Netbox DNS will be updated every time the update script provided with Netbox is executed.
+This will ensure that NetBox DNS will be updated every time the update script provided with NetBox is executed.

 ### Running the Django database migration procedure
-Netbox DNS requires some tables for its data models within the Netbox database.
+NetBox DNS requires some tables for its data models within the NetBox database.
 Execute the following command to create and update these tables:

 ```
 /opt/netbox/netbox/manage.py migrate
 ```
-Now Netbox DNS should show up under "Plugins" at the bottom of the left-hand side of the Netbox web GUI.
+Now NetBox DNS should show up under "Plugins" at the bottom of the left-hand side of the NetBox web GUI.

 ## Object types
-Currently Netbox DNS can manage four different object types: Views, Name Servers, Zones, and Records.
+Currently NetBox DNS can manage four different object types: Views, Name Servers, Zones, and Records.

 ### Views
 Views are a concept to optinally partition the DNS namespace into groups of zones that are isolated from each other.
 They are mainly used for split horizon DNS setups, for example in cases when there is a different DNS resolution requirement for external and internal clients where external clients do not get the same set of names, or see different IP addresses than internal clients in case of NAT setups.
 Other scenarios are possible as well.